 Fungus is a microbial growth that grows on the surfaces of camera lenses.
 It’s a disease and it’s very common, especially in humid climates.
 Often it causes only minor damage, but I did see a lens once that had so much fungus in it I could not see through it.

-Lens fungus gets inside your lens and can affect the inner elements.
+Camera lens fungus gets inside and can affect the inner elements.
 If there’s mold on the exterior it’s easy enough to remove.
 But if it’s significant, there will be damage to the glass.
 Fungus growing between the glass elements of your lens will require a skilled technician to clean.
 The lens will need to be dismantled and then rebuilt.

-Preventing fungus is the best approach.
+Preventing camera lens fungus is the best approach.
 Because once a lens has serious fungus growth the glass can become permanently damaged.
 Here are my tips for helping prevent this problem.

 Once you’ve wiped your gear down carefully, placing it in front of a fan for an hour or so will help evaporate any remaining moisture.